Agile-Quant: Activation-Guided Quantization for Faster Inference of LLMs on the Edge: Experiments and Results

 \subsection{End-to-end Performance and Analysis}

-Based on Table~\ref{tab:results_edge_devices}, the following conclusions could be drawn: \M~can bring an overall acceleration ratio of 2.3x to 2.6x depending the model, as the high computational workload on edge devices can benefit from the higher utilization efficiency of limited memory resources under quantization algorithms.
-Specifically, Agile-Quant-8 which quantizes the activation into INT8 precision and can achieve approximately 1.8x to 1.9x acceleration compared to FP16 in GeMM.
-This is very beneficial for models like transformers, where most mathematical operations are matrix operations ($>$80\% computation).
-Hence, transformers can obtain more speedup gain than CNN, whose memory movement, such as weight reshaping, image2column, and column2image under different data layouts in each convolution operation, can dilute the efficient quantization speedup on GeMM.
-Combined with the 4-bit compression and concatenation technique, Agile-Quant-4 can further improve this advantage, achieving approximately 1.75x acceleration compared to INT8 multiplication.
-This is because, while the theoretical, computational workload is halved, overhead is introduced due to internal shifts of concatenated weights and the recovery of stored results in INT8 format.
+Based on Table~\ref{tab:results_edge_devices}, we can find that \M~can bring an overall acceleration ratio of 2.3x to 2.6x depending on the model.
+Especially, Agile-Quant-8 quantizes the activation into INT8 precision and can achieve approximately 1.8x to 1.9x acceleration compared to FP16 in GeMM.
+Also, combined with the 4-bit compression and concatenation technique, Agile-Quant-4 can further improve this advantage, achieving approximately 1.75x acceleration compared to INT8 multiplication.